LRT Line 2 (Metro Manila): Other infrastructure

-Signalling
+Signaling

 The line uses a fixed block system with automatic train control (ATC), which has three subsystems: automatic train protection (ATP), automatic train operation (ATO), and Rail9000 automatic train supervision (ATS).
 The ATO subsystem automatically drives the trains, while the opening and closing of doors is controlled by an onboard train attendant.
 The ATP system, meanwhile, maintains safe operations and monitors the train's speed.
 Lastly, the Rail9000 ATS system is located at the operations control center at the line's Santolan Depot, which directs train operations and monitors the train movement along the line.
-Other components of the signalling system includes train detection through track circuits and Westrace MK1 computer-based interlocking.
+Other components of the signaling system includes train detection through track circuits and Westrace MK1 computer-based interlocking.

-The signalling equipment were manufactured by Westinghouse Signals.
-Westinghouse Signals, later renamed as Westinghouse Rail Systems, became part of Siemens Mobility after its acquisition by Siemens in 2013.
+The signaling equipment were manufactured by Westinghouse Signals (later Westinghouse Rail Systems, acquired by Siemens in 2013).

-The signalling system is set to be upgraded with the replacement of the system's communication link and the upgrading of the interlocking module.
-The project started on February 15, 2022.
+The signaling system was upgraded with the replacement of its communication link and the upgrading of the Westrace interlocking module.
+The project started on February 15, 2022, and was completed on March 29.